ramiy/wordpress-comments-plugin/readme.txt

 You can remove the plugin and install it again.

-= Export data stop at X(any number)%? =
+= Export data stop at XX%? =

 It happens when you have too many comments and memory of the server does not lack.
-Contact with your hosting provider support and ask them to increase php memory limit.
+Contact with your hosting provider support and ask them to increase PHP memory limit.
 Or you if you have PHP knowledge you can put code `define( 'WP_MEMORY_LIMIT', '256M' );` in your `wp-config.php` file.

 You can read more here https://codex.wordpress.org/Editing_wp-config.php#Increasing_memory_allocated_to_PHP